-CODE.
+[A] CODE.
 These regulations, subsequent amendments thereto, or any emergency rule or regulation that ((the administrative authority having jurisdiction)) has been lawfully adopted.

-June 22, 2010 Version #2 CODE OFFICIAL. ((The officer or other designated authority charged with the administration 1 and enforcement of this code,)) Director of the Department of Planning and Development or a 2 3 duly authorized representative.
-4 \\\ 5 CONDITIONED SPACE. ((An area, room or space being heated or cooled by any equipment or 6 7 appliance.))
-A cooled space, heated space (fully heated), heated space (semi-heated), or 8 indirectly conditioned space.
-9 CONFINED SPACE.
-A space having a volume less than 50 cubic feet per 1,000 British thermal 10 units per hour (Btu/h) (4.8 m/kW) of the aggregate input rating of all appliances installed in that 11 12 space.
-13 \\\ 14 CONTAINER (REFRIGERANT).
+[A] CODE OFFICIAL.
+The ((officer or other designated authority charged with the administration and enforcement of this code)) Director of the Department of Planning and Development, or a duly authorized representative.

+CONDITIONED SPACE. ((An area, room or space being heated or cooled by any equipment or appliance.))
+A cooled space, heated space (fully heated), heated space (semi-heated), or indirectly conditioned space.

+CONFINED SPACE.
+A space having a volume less than 50 cubic feet per 1,000 Btu per hour (Btu/h) (4.8 m3/kW) of the aggregate input rating of all appliances installed in that space.

+CONTAINER (REFRIGERANT).
 A cylinder for the transportation of refrigerant.

-15 16 \\\ 17 CRITICAL PRESSURE, CRITICAL TEMPERATURE, AND CRITICAL VOLUME.
-18 Terms given to the state points of a substance at which liquid and vapor have identical properties.
-19 Above the critical pressure or critical temperature there is no line of demarcation between liquid 20 21 and gaseous phases.
-22 DAMPER.
-A manually or automatically controlled device to regulate draft or the rate of flow of 23 air or combustion gases.
-24 Backdraft damper.
-A damper installed to restrict introduction of unconditioned air from an 25 26 unconditioned space to a conditioned space.
+DAMPER.
+A manually or automatically controlled device to regulate draft or the rate of flow of air or combustion gases.

-Barometric damper.
-Any listed device that freely allows the flow of air in one direction, but does not allow conditioned air to escape.
-All installed combustion air dampers shall meet the installation requirements of the manufacturer.

-Chimney Damper.
-A movable valve or plate within the chimney connector for controlling the draft or flow of combustion gases.
+Backdraft damper.
+A damper installed to restrict introduction of unconditioned air from an unconditioned space to a conditioned space.